 A Great Fender 3/4 Acoustic With Nylon Strings

-This is an excellent option for those who decide to go with a scaled-down nylon-string folk guitar instead of a kid's classical guitar.
+This is an excellent option for kids who want a scaled-down nylon-string folk guitar instead of a classical guitar.
 Fender is one of the great names in electric guitar culture, and their acoustic instruments are also known for their durability and style.
 This package is an excellent example of the hybrid folk/nylon string arrangement discussed above.
-This model is the right size for a kid's guitar, and has comfortable nylon strings already strung on the instrument.
+This model is the right size for a kids guitar, and has comfortable nylon strings already strung on the instrument.

 Sometimes you want to give up the guitar, you'll hate the guitar.
-But if you stick with it, you're gonna be rewarded.— Jimi Hendrix
+But if you stick with it, you're gonna be rewarded.

 Although electronic drums and music keyboards often have a lesson or tutorial mode that can get things started, this is obviously not a feature of guitars, and that increases the chances that you'll need an actual human teacher.
 However, you don't necessarily need to arrange in-person lessons -- there are good online courses and YouTube tutorials that are often a great way to learn the basics without spending much money.